-- In order to solve some types of equation it is necessary to obtain numerical approximations to the roots using an iterative process.
-An iterative process starts with an approximation x0 to a root λ from which another approximation x1 is obtained, and then another approximation x2, and so on.
-For an effective process (for a particular root) the successive values (or iterates) x1, x2, x3,... should become progressively closer to the root λ.
+- 1. In order to solve some types of equation it is necessary to obtain numerical approximations to the roots using an iterative process.
+An iterative process starts with an approximation x_0 to a root λ from which another approximation x_1 is obtained, and then another approximation x_2 , and so on.
+For an effective process (for a particular root) the successive values (or iterates) $x_1, x_2, x_3, ...$ should become progressively closer to the root λ .
 The process is continued until an approximation of the required accuracy is obtained. - 2.
-The section on double-dated and undated gilts provides more information on how to work out the assumed redemption date. - 3.
-The dirty price of a gilt is its total settlement price which includes accrued interest. - 4.
+The dirty price of a gilt is its total settlement price which includes accrued interest. - 3.
 The following conventions will apply in the (very rare) event that the Retail Prices Index is revised following an initial release.

-Index-linked gilts (8-month indexation lag) Index-linked gilts (3-month indexation lag) Dividends Use first publication Use first publication Accrued interest Use first publication Use first publication Price / yield Use revised publication for RPIL N/A (no RPI term)
+Index-linked gilts (8-month indexation lag) Index-linked gilts (3-month indexation lag) Dividends Use first publication Use first publication Accrued Interest Use first publication Use first publication Price / yield Use revised publication for RPIL N/A (no RPI term)